Dr. Julia Grothaus

 She has extensive experience in competition litigation as well as post-M&A and corporate disputes (including D&O liability, joint venture disputes and shareholder claims).
 Further core areas are contractual disputes as well as drafting and negotiating of commercial contracts, dispute resolution clauses and general terms and conditions.

-Julia advises a broad range of German and international clients especially from the automotive, banks, consumer, industrials and tech sectors, and works closely with the firm’s Corporate, Competition, Banking, Tax and Insolvency practices in cross-office, multidisciplinary teams.
+She advises a broad range of German and international clients especially from the automotive, banks, consumer, industrials and tech sectors, and works closely with the firm’s Corporate/M&A, Antitrust & Foreign Investment, Banking, Tax and Restructuring & Insolvency practices.

 Julia has advised on a full range of confidential international arbitration and litigation matters.
 Publicly known examples are: